barseghyanartur/django-fobi/src/fobi/contrib/plugins/form_elements/security/recaptcha/README.rst

 (3) Assign appropriate permissions to the target users/groups to be using the plugin if ``FOBI_RESTRICT_PLUGIN_ACCESS`` is set to True.

-(4) Specify the following ReCAPTCHA credentials in your settings.
+(4) Specify the following ReCAPTCHA credentials in your settings:

     .. code-block:: text